CCBDA-UPC/Assignments-2020/Lab09.md

     <p align="center"><img src="./images/Lab09-LoadBalancer.png" alt="Auto scalling group" title="Auto scalling group"/></p>
     <p align="center"><img src="./images/Lab09-AutoScalingGroup.png" alt="Auto scalling group" title="Auto scalling group"/></p>

 16. while creating the security group add the two availability zones that you were using before.
+Start with 2 instances in a VPC (do not use EC-2 classic as Network option).
+You will see an error saying "No public IP addresses will be assigned".
+That is correct because the EC2 instances will receive HTTP/HTTPS traffic through the ELB.

-Start with 2 instances in a VPC (do not use EC-2 classic).
-Open the "Advanced Details" tab and select "receive traffic from one or more load balancers" and add `primary-apache-web-server-target` to Target Groups.
+17. Open the "Advanced Details" tab and select "receive traffic from one or more load balancers" and add `primary-apache-web-server-target` to Target Groups.
 Select Health Check Type: ELB

-17. use scaling policies to adjust the capacity of this group, scaling from 2 and 2 instances depending on the Average CPU utilization.
+17. Use scaling policies to adjust the capacity of this group, scaling from 2 and 2 instances depending on the Average CPU utilization.

 18. Add notifications to your e-mail via a SNS topic.